Moidart

-Moidart (/ˈmɔɪdɑːrt/ MOY-dart; Mùideart /gd/) is part of the remote and isolated area of Scotland, west of Fort William, known as the Rough Bounds.
-Moidart itself is almost surrounded by bodies of water.
+Moidart (/ˈmɔɪdɑːrt/ MOY-dart; Mùideart /gd/) is an area in the Scottish Highlands.
+Part of the remote and isolated area of Scotland west of Fort William known as the Rough Bounds, Moidart is almost surrounded by bodies of water.
 Loch Shiel cuts off the eastern boundary of the district (along a south-south-west to north-north-east line) and continues along part of the southern edge.
-The remainder of the southern edge is cut off by Loch Moidart.
-The north is cut off by Loch Morar and Loch Ailort.
+The remainder of the southern edge is cut off by Loch Moidart, and the north is cut off by Loch Morar and Loch Ailort.

-Moidart is currently part of the district of Lochaber, in the Highland council area.
+Moidart is within the district of Lochaber, in the Highland council area.
 It includes the townships of Dorlin, Kinlochmoidart and Glenuig.
 At Dorlin is Castle Tioram, a former fortress of Clann Ruaidhrí and the Clanranald branch of Clan Donald.

 Moidart forms part of the Morar, Moidart and Ardnamurchan National Scenic Area, one of 40 such areas in Scotland, which are defined so as to identify areas of exceptional scenery and to ensure its protection by restricting certain forms of development.